 Consider collection and delivery

-While you can install the kitchen yourself, if you feel you're up to the job, it's always advisable to have it fitted by a qualified installer.
+With installing the kitchen, you can do this yourself if you feel you're up to the job, but it's always advisable to have it fitted by a qualified installer.
 You can find a qualified professional through the British Institute of Kitchen, Bedroom and Bathroom Installers (BiKBBi).
 You're still saving yourself a lot of money through shopping second-hand, and paying a professional to get the job done right would be money well spent.

 Using reclaimed wood is the fastest way to create a fashion-forward kitchen that’s loaded with laid-back, rustic charm, adding character to neutral white or cream kitchen ideas.
 And it's ideal for second-hand kitchen ideas because it's low maintenance and ages beautifully.
-Ideal for kitchen surfaces, as any damage can be sanded away and re-oiled, or left intact for a little more history.
+Any damage or defects in reclaimed timber can be sanded away and re-oiled, or left intact for a little more history.

-The grain is much denser, and thus tougher, than modern fast-grown timbers, too.
-It comes in various forms, such as old flooring planks, scaffolding boards and railway sleepers, so the scope for creating an individual and unique kitchen are endless.
+The grain is much denser, and thus tougher, than modern fast-grown timbers too.
+It comes in various forms, such as old flooring planks, scaffolding boards and railway sleepers, so opportunities for creating an individual and unique kitchen are endless.

 Is reclaimed wood expensive?